Internationale Fachkräfte installieren Solarmodule

 • You are looking for a job, an internship or vocational training subject to social insurance and there are offers which match your qualifications as well as your desired field of training

-• The job which you are applying for or in which you wish to start working is not limited to a period of less than six months, covers at least 50% of a normal working week and complies with the legal and collective agreement regulations.
+• The job which you are applying for or in which you wish to start working is not limited to a period of less than six months, covers at least 50% of a full-time working week and complies with the legal and collective agreement regulations.

 How do the German projects work?